 Both watches retail at a similar price ($350 for the Venu and Forerunner 245 Music, and $300 for the regular Forerunner 245).
 It really comes down to which features you prefer.
 As a marathoner and occasional trail runner, I’d personally go for the Forerunner 245 due to the training metrics and battery life, but I could see why someone else might prefer the Venu.

-If you don’t need the music capability, I’d actually like to recommend the COROS APEX as another option.
+If you don’t need the music capability, I’d actually like to recommend the COROS PACE 2 as another option.
 I’m a big fan of COROS watches due to their unbeatable battery life and multisport functions.
-The watch costs $300-350, and it tracks open water swimming, has a barometric altimeter, and 24-30 days of battery life.
-I’m planning to switch to COROS after my current Garmin dies.
+The watch costs $200, and it tracks open water swimming, has a barometric altimeter, and 20 days of battery life.
+(I ended up switching to COROS after my Garmin Vivoactive 3 Music died in April 2021).

 Where to Buy the Venu and Forerunner 245